-The subscribers offer for sale a HIGH PRESSURE ENGINE
+The subscribers offer for sale a

-of about 20 horse power, and Two BOILERS, (one nearly new), together with the Machinery which was used for Driving one Gang of Saws, which was used for Driving one Gang of Saws, and one Circular Saw.

-The above Engine was built at one of the first establishments is Glasgow, and being in good order, is well worthy the attention of any person wishing to fit up a Saw or Grist Mill.
+HIGH PRESSURE ENGINE of about 20 horse power, and Two BOILERS, (one nearly new), together with the Machinery which was used for Driving one Gang of Saws, and one Circular Saw.
+The above Engine was built at one of the first establishments in Glasgow, and being in-good order, is well worthy the attention of any nerson wighting to firm of the strengther to firm any person wishing to fit up a Saw or Grist-Mill.
 Further particulars may be known, and the Engine seen, by application to

 J. W. HOLDERNESS & CHILTON.
-Richibueto, Sth December, 1845.
+Richibucto, 8th December, 1845